-Sri Lanka talks grow urgent as political vacuum deepens
+Sri Lanka in political vacuum as talks go on amid crisis

 They say Wickremesinghe should promptly resign and allow Speaker Mahinda Yapa Abeywardena take over as acting president — the next in line according to the constitution.

 Rajapaksa appointed Wickremesinghe as prime minister in May in an effort to solve the shortages and start economic recovery.
-But delays in solving the shortages has turned public anger against him with protesters accusing him of protecting the president.
+But delays in alleviating the shortages of basic supplies has turned public anger against him with protesters accusing him of protecting the president.

-Wickremesinghe had been part of crucial talks with the International Monetary Fund for a bailout program and with the World Food Program to prepare for a predicted food crisis.
+Wickremesinghe had been part of crucial talks with the IMF for a bailout program and with the World Food Program to prepare for a predicted food crisis.
 The government must submit a plan on debt sustainability to the IMF in August before reaching an agreement.

 Sri Lanka is relying on aid from India and other nations as leaders try to negotiate a bailout with the IMF.
 Wickremesinghe said recently that negotiations with the IMF were complex because Sri Lanka was now a bankrupt state.